axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-statistic-list/index.rst

 #.
 Select one of the available chart types (see Available charts)

 #.
-Select and configure one or more of the available filters (see Chart filter criterias).
+Select and configure one or more of the available filters (see Chart filter criteria).

 #.
 Click :guilabel:`Add to dashboard`